 School of Psychology

-With financial support from the Southern Miss Graduate School, this fellowship is competitively awarded to 2 graduate students from diverse or underrepresented groups in their first year of training.
+With financial support from the Southern Miss Graduate School, this fellowship is competitively awarded to 1 graduate student from diverse or underrepresented groups in their first year of training.

 A complete Fellowship application includes the following required documents.